macdub/go-wiktionary-parse/README.md

 This is a tool to parse language dumps from Wiktionary and store the results into a Sqlite database.

 ## Current Limitations
 - Only parses single words.
-No entries with ' ', '-', ':' in them.
+No entries with ' ', '-', ':' in the page title (e.g. Wiktionary:Main\_Page).
 - It only looks at 14 lemmas
 - Does not clean the definition.
 Meaning it looks like raw wiki markup.
 This is something that will be fixed in the near future.